The complete option surface of the image. Defaults below match the

 ON

 When ON, the entrypoint probes the repo with restic cat config; auto-restic init runs only on exit 10.
 Other non-zero exits abort startup.
-Set to anything else to skip both the probe and the auto-init.
+Set to anything else to skip both the probe and the auto-init — pair that with /bin/init-repo for an audited operator-driven bootstrap.

 RESTIC_AUTO_UNLOCK